 3. Development Assistance Summary/Project Funds

-These tabs in FFP's MIS allow the awardee to present the levels of CDF cash resources (either tab, depending on the year of your award) or Enhanced Section 202(e) (Project Funds tab) that the activity will be requesting during the time period of the PREP.
+The Development Assistance Summary/Project Funds allows the awardee to present the levels of CDF cash resources or Enhanced Section 202(e) that the activity will be requesting during the time period of the PREP.

-ANNEX I: Monetization 65
+ANNEX I: Monetization6